zincplusplus/habit-tracker/README.md

 1. Create a folder for all your habits, e.g. `Habits`
 2. Create empty files inside that folder for each habit you want to track
-3. Enable the habit tracker UI.
-I like to past the following in by daily todo template
+3. Enable the habit tracker UI by pasting the following code in your `.md` file:

 ````markdown
 ```habittracker